-In 2014, parents, teachers, and community organizations brought their passion for healthy kids and active schools together with us to form the Exercise to Achievement™ program, which completed its fourth year in 2017.
+In 2014, parents, teachers, and community organizations brought their passion for healthy kids and active schools together with us to form the Exercise to Achievement™ program, which will start its fifth year in 2018.

 The Exercise to Achievement program is presented by our friends at UnityPoint Health – Meriter & Physician’s Plus!

 This is an eight week program that helps kids train for one of our triathlons while focusing on the mental and emotional benefits of being active.
 Educators serve as our coaches, and lead groups of elementary and middle school-aged kids through lessons of swimming, biking, running, and strength conditioning.
 Each week, we focus on a different life skill, and use group and mindfulness activities to internalize these skills.
 Finally, we also incorporate a nutrition topic and game-based handout.
 You can learn more about our curriculum below.

 Registration will begin in February or March 2018, depending on your site’s goal race.

 Confirmed 2018 Program Sites

 |Prairie Athletic Club||Full||Sun Prairie|

 Which schools are eligible?
 Can my school start one?

 Any elementary, middle school, or community center/health club that has the appropriate staffing can start a program site, though we are full for 2018.